isomerpages/mlaw-corp/_realign/4-process-essential.md

 The **Notice of Negotiation for Contract of National Interest** must be served by the later of:

-(a) 4 weeks from the date of issuance of the certificate by the Relevant Portfolio Minister to the Affected Business; or (b) 26 February 2021.
+(a) 4 weeks from the date of issuance of the certificate by the Relevant Portfolio Minister to the Affected Business; or<br>
+(b) 26 February 2021.

 **<u>Service by the electronic system</u>**

-To serve the Notice of Negotiation for Contract of National Interest using the electronic system, you must have an email address as well as the email address(es) of the Recipient(s):
+To serve the Notice of Negotiation for Contract of National Interest using the electronic system, you **<u>must have</u>** an email address as well as the email address(es) of the Recipient(s):

 *	If you are acting on behalf of an entity that is a party to the contract, please use this link* (CorpPass).
 *	If you are an individual who is a party to the contract, please use this link* (SingPass).